-Stay away from the edge, as canals are man made and have very steep sides.
+CANALS - Stay away from the edge, as canals are man made and have very steep sides.
 If you fall in it can be very difficult to climb out.
 Locks are dangerous places - the water is very deep.

-- Keep away from the sides.
-Once you fall in it is almost impossible to get out. - Ringbuoys can often be found on the canal bank.
+- Keep away from the sides. - Ringbuoys can often be found on the canal bank.
 If they are tampered with they will be of little use to a drowning person.
-Do not remove them unless you have to.
-They could save a life.
-It may be yours or your friend's. report missing ringbuoys on www.ringbuoys.ie. - Never walk on ice-covered canals.
-If someone falls in remember to reach first with a rope or stick or piece of clothing. - If you are hot and thirsty, never drink the water even if it looks clean.
+Do not remove them.
+They could save a life, yours or your friend's.
+Report missing ringbuoys on www.ringbuoys.ie - Never walk on ice-covered canals.
+If someone falls in, use a rope or stick or piece of clothing to reach them. - Never drink canal water even if it looks clean.